ansibleguy/infra_wireguard/ExampleStar.md

 You have to mind some cases when you configure a star-topology:

 * The central server needs to be reachable per static IP or public DNS

+* **AllowedIPs MUST BE SET** for this topology-type!

-* We would not recommend using the auto-added routes on the center node!
+* Background info to auto-added routes on the center-node:

-  A configuration error could lock you out as the routes get added with a metric of zero!

-  Also: the build-in auto-added routes will not work for this kind of connection as the gateway is not set.
+  The build-in auto-added routes will not work for this kind of connection as the gateway is not set.

+  Therefore, we have implemented a replacement for these.
+See below for results.

 * There may only be one central server!